 Search bar: There is a search bar to type for product name or some related information,

-Filter for searching a Product: The process of filtration for a particular product is done based upon the category or.
+Filter for searching a Product: The process of filtration for a particular product is done based upon the category.

 Wish list: User can shortlist the products to wish list further can be added to cart.